justMoritz/sector-based-3d-engine/README.md

 - ✅ Floor texture:
   - ✅ Fix Looking up and down
   - ✅ Fix sector height change
-- Re-implement Sprite rendering (possibly via intersection method)
+- Re-implement Sprite rendering (now working officially via intersection method)
   - ✅ Make sure sprites properly face the player (with perspective correction)
   - ✅ Perhaps draw the sprite up-down by default, and the rotate the same direction as the player?
   - re-implement angles and animation